-51. An appellant may finalise a civil proceeding prior to the hearing date by filing a notice of dismissal in Form 68 "Notice of agreement to dismissal of appeal" under the rules.
+51. An appellant may finalise a civil proceeding prior to the hearing date by filing a notice of dismissal in Form 68 "Agreement to dismiss appeal" under the rules.
 The form must be signed by all parties to the appeal.